CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-04a-NetAssist-Ex1.md

     In line 21, replace the string after `-e` with the email address associated with your Webex Teams account.

-    Save your changes by navigating the `File` menu and clicking `Save`.
+    Save your changes by navigating to the `File` menu and clicking `Save`.
 Close the Notepad++ application.

     Now return to the Git Bash terminal and run the `iosxe-config-eem.py` Python script with the `python` command, for example: